 Mrutyorma Amrutam Gamaya (Death to Immortality)

 In Adiyogi Shiva history, he appears to be seated in the lotus pose (padmasan) in a meditative and reflective posture that reflects supreme bliss.
-His body is spread with holy cinder which shows the passing nature of the universe.
+His body is spread with a holy cinder which shows the passing nature of the universe.
 He wears a crescent moon that symbolizes wisdom and mystic knowledge.

 The three eyes tell us that he is the Master of the past, present and future, being the pioneer of sun, moon and fire.
 The snake coiled around his neck is a sign of his vitality or the Shiva principle implanted in each human being.
 The Ganges streaming from his tangled hair stands for interminable and perpetual purity.